whitef0x0/testflite/README.md

   //Set this to true to use MongoDB.
 If it is set to false all config settings in 'config.mongodb will be ignore'
   useMongoDB: true,

+  //Set this to false if you are using RiotJS in your project
+  useExternalRiotJS: false,

   mongodb: {
     // TODO Change (or review) the url to your MongoDB:
     url: "your_db",